Introduction to Hair Loss in Women

 Managing the Shedding Phase

 Stay consistent.
-Use a gentle shampoo, eat well, and don’t quit.
-That shedding is temporary—and necessary.
+Use a mild shampoo, eat properly and don’t give up.
+That shedding is temporary, and necessary.

 Recommendations and Best Practices